Roc Nation: Arrive

 Roc Nation also operates an in-house venture capital arm called Arrive.
 By 2024, the company had reportedly made 44 investments in fintech, insurtech, edtech, health and wellness, social media, and gaming.

 Roc Nation Distribution

 In 2018, Roc Nation launched an independent label named Equity Distribution.
 In 2019, Equity also acquired the rights to Jay-Z's 1996 debut Reasonable Doubt for release on digital and streaming platforms.
 In 2024, Equity Distribution and Roc Nation Records were merged to form Roc Nation Distribution.
-In 2025, Clipse released their first full-length album in 16 years under Roc Nation Distribution.
+In 2025, Clipse released their first full-length album in 16 years, Let God Sort 'Em Out, under Roc Nation Distribution.

 Team Roc

 In 2018, Roc Nation launched its philanthropic branch, Team Roc.
 The division focused on criminal justice reform.